 - To understand the incidence, pathophysiology and prognosis of CNS diseases in children.

-Senior Resident (PGY5): The senior year is devoted in 3-month blocks to senior residency on the two University Hospital adult neurosurgical services.
+The second senior resident year rotation is devoted in 3-month blocks on the two University Hospital adult neurosurgical services.

 The resident, with attending staff, approves and facilitates all patient admissions, discharges, transfers and operative procedures.
 The resident performs and assists with complex surgical procedures and performs many primary neurosurgical consultations with faculty review.